 Filing for Bankruptcy in Idaho

 Bankruptcy is a creature of federal law, so the process to file for Chapter 7 bankruptcy or to file for Chapter 13 bankruptcy is nearly identical in every state, including Idaho.
 However, Idaho law still plays a major role, especially in setting property exemptions, which determine what property you get to keep (if you file for Chapter 7) and how much you have to repay your creditors (if you file for Chapter 13).
-There are also important resources available to you by state.

 Credit Counseling in Idaho